lpasquale/kEEPER/RunningExample/README.txt

 >> python specGenerator.py 6 1

-When prompted to input positive and negative traces, copy the content of file neg-h1.txt in neg.txt and press <Enter>
+When prompted to input positive and negative traces press <Enter>